-• If a student has previously received credit for a course required in the program, substitutions can made from any education course at the 500 level or above (Ed, EE, Exc, SE, EAS, ECS or Ps prefix).

-Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts; a cumulative GPA of 2.5 or above.
+- All education doctoral students, regardless of ACT scores or English courses completed on the undergraduate level, are required to validate their writing proficiency by taking the Writing Placement Test prior to registering for Ed 820 Professional Writing.
+Students who pass the placement test will waive Ed 820 and may substitute this requirement with - All education doctoral students, regardless of ACT scores or math courses completed on the undergraduate level, are required to validate their math proficiency by taking the Mathematics Placement Test prior to registering for Ed 891 Descriptive Statistics.
+Students who fail to pass the placement test will be required to take Ma 102 prior to taking Ed 891. - If a student has previously received credit for a course required in the program, substitutions can made from any education course at the 500 level or above (Ed, EE, Exc, SE, EAS, ECS, or Ps prefix). - Prerequisites: A bachelor's degree from a recognized college or university, which includes 70 semester hours of liberal arts and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education; a cumulative GPA of 2.5 or above.
 A master's degree or its equivalent from a recognized college or university and evidence of the ability to pursue successfully further graduate work and research.
 A 3.25 to 3.5 GPA in the requirements completed for a master's degree and/or completed work beyond the master's degree should be evident.
 A personal interview is required before being considered for admission.
-Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 501 and Bi 502 in addition to other degree requirements.
+Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 401 and Bi 402 in addition to other degree requirements.